RohanGautam/Waste-Management-App/README.md

 Bin data is uploaded to firebase for use by our hospital inventory management system.

 > ⚠️**WARNING**: The maps api key in this repo has been disabled.
 Add your own API key in `android\app\src\main\AndroidManifest.xml` for google maps to work.

+# Other parts of this project
+* Repository for website is [here.](https://github.com/txtr/nautic)
+* Repository for Hardware and computer vision is [here.](https://github.com/laksh22/SIH-Team19)